Beautiful time spent at Jorasanko Thakur Bari, Kolkata. Why you should also visit

 You walk through the corridors and read all the details framed on the wall.
 Minute information is recorded, such as who visited Tagore and at what time.
 Those frames brought Tagore’s last days to life so beautifully.
 You could actually envision yourself in all the events.

-We entered the museum as 4 friends and gradually lost as individuals exploring Tagore’s life history.
+We entered the museum as 4 friends and gradually lost ourselves as individuals exploring Tagore’s life history.
 I was excited to see his study room.
 A wooden table and chair were accompanied by a wall mirror.
-I wondered did Tagore often saw his reflection while writing.
+I wondered whether Tagore often saw his reflection while writing.

 Education leads to intellectual collaboration